How to Fix Mac Not Booting into Recovery Mode

 Can I use an external keyboard to enter Recovery Mode on my Mac?

 Yes, you can use an external USB keyboard to enter Recovery Mode if your built-in keyboard is malfunctioning.
-Simply connect the external keyboard to a USB port and follow the usual key combination for entering Recovery Mode.
+Simply connect the external keyboard to a USB port and follow the usual key combination to enter Recovery Mode.

 What should I do if my Mac freezes during the Recovery Mode startup?